Applications for New Studies

 Application process

 Applications are invited from clinicians and other researchers for inclusion of suitable studies into the surveillance system.
 Preliminary applications are considered for suitability against the criteria for inclusion in the surveillance programme by the UKOSS Management Group.
 Applicants whose projects fulfil the criteria for inclusion will be invited to submit a full application.
 UKOSS staff will provide advice and support for preliminary applicants to complete a full project proposal.
 Full applications are considered by the UKOSS Steering Committee which meets every four months.
-Applicants whose studies are accepted into the UKOSS programme will then be expected to obtain funding before the study can be included in the monthly report requests.
+Applicants whose studies are accepted into the UKOSS programme will then be expected to obtain funding before the study can be included in the monthly report requests (see below for a list of previous funding sources).
 The University of Oxford has obtained Research Ethics Committee (REC) approval for UKOSS (10/H0717/20) and a substantial amendment will be made to this to include any new study.

 Each UKOSS study will have an initial bespoke costing.
 The cost of each study will be determined by individual study requirements (for example whether any data analysis is required by the UKOSS team) and will also depend on the study funder.
 UKOSS reserves the right to charge a higher amount for labour-intensive studies.
 In return, UKOSS will undertake all data collection in relation to the study and at the completion of the study will provide the investigator with a complete database of cases ready for analysis.
 UKOSS will function only as a data gathering and validation service and under usual circumstances will not undertake any data analysis.